PasanEkanayake/findora_lost_and_found_management/README.md

-1. On-device: the exported MobileNetV2 model runs on each photo, producing a predicted ImageNet label and a 1280-d embedding vector — this is the CNN half of matching.
+1. On-device: the exported MobileNetV2 model runs on each photo, producing a predicted ImageNet label and a 1280-d embedding vector — this is the CNN half of matching, and it runs **entirely on the phone**, using the `.tflite` file bundled into the app itself.
+See "Does matching need my laptop connected?" below for what that means in practice.
 2. A heuristic in `core/ml/category_mapper.dart` maps that fine-grained label (e.g. "Labrador_retriever") onto one of Findora's categories (e.g. "Pets") to pre-fill the post form.
 The label also pre-fills the **title** field (title-cased — `PostItemScreen._titleCaseFromLabel`), as long as the person hasn't already typed one themselves.
+This category is just a starting suggestion for the post form now, not a gate on matching — see point 5.
 3. Only the embedding, label, and photo get uploaded — matching needs everyone else's items too, so it can't happen purely on-device.
 4. Separately, if `AI_SERVICE_URL` is configured (see `ai_service/`),